ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

     Cons:

-    - Screen readers will now only announce contents of a row when the row is highlighted.
+    - ?

 #

-2. Pressing `Tab` will focus first row, followed by all interactive elements in the row
+2. Pressing `Tab` will focus first row, followed by all interactive elements in the row.
+Once at the last cell of the row, pressing `Tab` again moves focus to the next element beyond the `Table`.

     Pros: